 BioPower Operations Corporation D/B/A HYFI Corp. announces TRANSFER AGENT LETTERS MUST BE RESPONDED TO immediately.

-/EIN News/ -- Aventura, Florida., Sept.
-26, 2022 (GLOBE NEWSWIRE) -- BioPower Operations Corporation (OTC Pink: BOPO) announced today that its transfer agent, Continental Stock Transfer & Trust, is sending out letters to update shareholder information.
+Aventura, Florida., Sept.
+26, 2022 (GLOBE NEWSWIRE) -- BioPower Operations Corporation BOPO announced today that its transfer agent, Continental Stock Transfer & Trust, is sending out letters to update shareholder information.
 It is critical for Shareholders to comply.
 If information is not timely submitted, the stock may be considered abandoned, and by law returned to the residence state as Escheatment Shares.

 YOU MAY AVOID ESCHEATMENT OF YOUR PROPERTY IN ONE OF TWO WAYS: